How to do a Wheelie on a Dirt Bike – Clutch, No Clutch, Sit, Stand?

 The dunes provide the perfect setup for practicing wheelies.
 Not only are there more-than-enough flat, open spaces with gradual inclines; it’s the perfect place to crash!

-Sure, you still have to worry about your rear fender (and pride), but overall a much softer landing and less damage.
+Sure, you still have to worry about your rear fender (and dunes flag), but overall a much softer landing and less damage.

 Putting a paddle tire on your bike and heading to a decently-packed section of the dunes is ideal.
 That’s how I eventually learned to wheelie my YZ250.

 Unfortunately, the first time I rode my my brand-spanking-new 1999 YZ250 I hit a tree and pinched the head-pipe flat… because I tried doing a wheelie.
 I approached the wheelie with the same throttle expectations as if I was riding my 1993 XR250.